How I Ended Up in Australia

 I got clear about what I want from life.
 I now know that I see myself as a teacher, working with children on a daily basis.
 I now know that I want to see much more of the world.
 I learned to lose the attachment of a single place and to feel more home at any place on earth.
 I learned so much more about myself during the process of being in a foreign country far away from an environment I knew.
 My host mum Candice actually found the perfect words to describe my au pair adventure with them: “You were having a cultural experience and personal development at the same time!”

 I met so many different people with their personal stories and this really made me think about how huge this world is, what population really means and especially how tiny each and everyone of us is.
 We all take ourselves so seriously and forget that we are a part of something so much bigger.
 Everyone lives in their own small world and gets lost in their thoughts.
 At the end of the day, we all share the same worries and nothing of that will be of such a high importance as we think.

 What I have to add at the end is that Australia and its citizens surely made me change my perspective on the world but mostly by my host parents and especially my host sister Alidia.
 Seeing this world through the eyes of a child again made me look at life in a totally different way, no matter if I am in Australia or back in Germany.

 Furthermore, I attached a small interview.
 It is about a conversation between me and a dear friend from Germany who I got to know while traveling the east coast of Australia.
-I decided to add her words as I am persuaded that by talking about her experiences she sums up very well what the Australian culture taught me and many other European travelers over there.
+I decided to add her words as I am convinced that by talking about her experiences she sums up very well what the Australian culture taught me and many other European travelers over there.